cran/brxx/README.md

 Item Scaling
 ------------
 Because this method uses a beta distribution to infer the probable values of reliability, the larger the variance, true and error, the more precise the estimate.
 It follows that two tests scaled at different ranges (e.g. 1 to 7 versus 1 to 100) would have vastly different reliability estimates as a function of their scaling minimum and maximum.
 To address this, it is strongly recommended that each item be standardized before being summed to provide a composite score.
 This will result in precision of estimate that is a function of test length rather than item scaling, which is already an expected and documented relationship.
-The standardize function is provided to easily standardize tests.
-Additionally, the brxx_Cor and brxx_Cor_general functions allows for the user to specify the number of items on the test.
-This could be used for estimates of test retest reliability, where the data inputs x and y are test and retest composite scores.
-Alternatively, if split half reliability is desired, then the number of items specified could represent the length of the split halves.
+The standardize function is provided to easily standardize item scores.
+Additionally, the the user can specify the number of items on the test in the event that scores are already summed into composites.
+If this is the case (e.g. if test retest reliability is desired but the individual item responses are missing), the composite scores can be standardized and the number of items on the test can be specified.
+This will properly rescale the precision of reliability estimates to the test length.

 Examples
 --------